apache/james-project/src/adr/0010-enable-elasticsearch-routing.md

 limit the number of ElasticSearch nodes involved in a given query by grouping the underlying documents on the same node using a routing key.

-Without routing key, each shard needs to execute the query.
+Without a routing key, each shard needs to execute the query.
 The coordinator needs also to be waiting for the slowest shard.

 Using the routing key unlocks significant throughput enhancement (proportional